German Wirehaired Pointer

 (Body shape and physical characteristics)

-Hip dysplasia: (malformation of the hip joints causing pain and disability): breed mean score 10.4 (parents should be lower).
+- Hip dysplasia: breed 5 year mean score 10.4 (parents should be lower)

 DNA Tests Available